 - displayed without permission

 - failing to meet certain conditions

-To make a complaint about flyposting please contact us providing the following details:
+Contact us to make a complaint about flyposting, providing the following details:

-- a description of any persons or vehicles seen posting the adverts
+- a description of any persons/vehicles seen posting the adverts

 Action against flyposting

 We monitor for illegal advertising on street furniture and beside roads and pavements as part of a campaign to improve the appearance of local neighbourhoods.